wolves

 How Wolves Impact Deer, Elk and Moose Populations

 Wolves consume approximately 7-10 pounds of meat per day on average.
 In some other areas where wolves exist at a sustainable population level, there have been localized impacts to ungulate populations.
-Elk, moose, and deer are primary prey species for wolves.
+Elk, moose and deer are primary prey species for wolves.
 However, wolves are opportunistic hunters.
 Wolf populations would need to be established for an extended period before we can evaluate the extent to which they impact populations of prey species in Colorado.

-Wolves do have a tendency to displace other canids like coyotes and foxes, but not lions or bears.
+Wolves have a tendency to displace other canids like coyotes and foxes, but not lions or bears.

 Different combinations and densities of predator and prey species, terrain, vegetation, climate, land-ownership patterns and land uses result in different ecological relationships.
 It is difficult to predict how the interactions will play out.
 It is not common for wolves to prey on other carnivore species.